-- > There is no appetite for undertaking activities that are not aligned with the Board approved core strategy, and/or undertaking activities for which the Group does not currently hold the necessary skills and capabilities; - The Group's insurance undertaking will only underwrite products within its core area of expertise, being low value insurance backed guarantees; - ➤ Senior management approval must be sought for any new risks with a Contract Value in excess of £250,000 and Board approval must be sought for any new risks with a Contract Value in excess of £1m; - The Group's insurance undertaking seeks to limit its term exposure to 10 years for new business and to limit its exposure for (new) non-ECO or Government led business for up to 10 years only.
+There is no appetite for undertaking activities that are not aligned with the Board approved core strategy, and/or undertaking activities for which the Group does not currently hold the necessary skills and capabilities;

+- ➤ Senior management approval must be sought for any new risks with a Contract Value in excess of £250,000 and Board approval must be sought for any new risks with a Contract Value in excess of £1m; - The Group's insurance undertaking seeks to limit its term exposure to 10 years for new business and to limit its exposure for (new) non-ECO or Government led business for up to 10 years only.
 Board approval must be sought for any new risks outside of this tolerance; - The Group's insurance undertaking will not write any (new) business outside the UK/Ireland without Board approval; and - Any new reinsurance will require Board approval and any reinsurance placed must be with a minimum 'A-' rated insurer (rating assessed using rating agencies S&P and AM Best; the higher of which will be applied).